 After a long period I was informed Mr Xxxx was being held at the RSL Care facility.
 Reasons were not given.
 Later I received an email from Lisa Pool OPG which said that Ross had been taken to RSL Care to better look after his needs.
 The email said that Ross was high care and that is why he was transferred to the dementia facility at Alexandra Headlands.
 So I made complaints in person and in writing to the Public Guardian Officers, Tim Brown and Therese Craig.

 Tim Brown refused to give reasons for their actions and refused to tell me when I could expect a written response to my complaint and my concerns.
 Therese Craig said that they would respond to my concerns by 31 October 2014.
 Ms Craig did not honour her promise.

 It is now seven months on and Ross is still locked up in the RSL facility over 100 kilometres from his friends and support.

 On 19 May 2015 I rang Patrick Gonzalves, Deputy Registrar QCAT and raised yet again objection to the forced removal of Carl Ross Xxxx by the Public Guardian from his home at 433 Mains Road Sunnybank on 24 October 2014.
 I had repeated my objections before 3 hearings of the tribunal, the last being on 30 January 2015.
 This is what I have to say to the deputy registrar of QCAT, Patrick Gonzalves:

-You advised me on the evening of 19 May 2015 at 5pm that the Public Guardian provided a report dated 27 April 2015 to the tribunal.
-You said that you did not have the report in your possession and could not tell me of its contents because it was being considered by the tribunal.
-You informed me that the tribunal had no obligation to give me notice of it or that the tribunal was considering it.
+Patrick Gonsalves advised me on the evening of 19 May 2015 at 5pm that the Public Guardian provided a report dated 27 April 2015 to the tribunal.
+He said that he did not have the report in his possession and could not tell me of its contents because it was being considered by the tribunal.
+He informed me that the tribunal had no obligation to give me notice of it or that the tribunal was considering it.